-This halloween craft is super easy.
-It's a simple tissue paper and contact paper suncatcher with jack-o-lantern details drawn on with a permanent marker (as with the Frank Lloyd Wright stained glass project).
+This halloween craft is super easy!
+The pumpkin suncatcher is made using tissue paper and contact paper.
+Then Maia drew Jack-o-lantern details on the pumpkin with a permanent marker (similar to the Frank Lloyd Wright stained glass project).

-Here, she folded the contact paper over, sandwiching the jack-o-lantern in between the two layers.
+Then fold the contact paper in half, sandwiching the jack-o-lantern in between the two layers.

-Now, she's decided to draw more details on the outside of the contact paper suncatcher.
+If desired, add more details on the outside of the contact paper suncatcher like Maia did here.

 She drew two bats and wrote “Happy Halloween Party.”

-And here's the finished suncatcher!
+And here’s the finished suncatcher!
 Besides pumpkins and jack-o-lanterns, I think ghosts would be easy and fun.
-Although you could really do this with just about any image.
+Although you could really do this with just about anything

 Maia is into drawing halloween scenes lately — skeletons and ghosts and lots of jack-o-lanterns — but that’s about it.
 Perhaps we’ll try some crafty projects this weekend…

 How about you?
 Have you been making any Halloween or pumpkin crafts lately?